tadeuzagallo/GithubPulse/README.md

 Github Pulse is a status bar app for osx to help you keep your streaks, making a commit every day.

+It shows a graph of your last month commits and how long is your current streak.
+Its icon also turns red if you haven't commited today yet, and by the end of the afternoon it'll remember you once, in case you still haven't commited.

 ![Screenshot 1](resources/screenshot1.png)
 ![Screenshot 2](resources/screenshot2.png)